Publications

 Everyone was also kindly welcomed by the principal and students from Teikyo University of Japan in Durham.
 It was lovely to hear about the students’ experiences in the UK and how they have adapted to life in Durham.

 On the second day, the group visited Bishop Auckland, the second-largest town in County Durham, to learn about tourism and the Auckland Project.
 The Auckland Project aims to tackle the town’s challenges of low employment and educational and career support for young people.
-The group heard about the redevelopment projects in collaboration with various groups and organisations to improve infrastructure in city centres.
+The group heard about the redevelopment projects in collaboration with various groups and organisations to improve infrastructure in town centres.
 One of the participants commented that they could see similarities between their home organisation and Bishop Auckland and Durham County Council.
 They hope to learn from the cooperation between Bishop Auckland and County Durham, as their city officials and municipality officials are not closely involved.

 Thank you to everyone in Durham for the warm welcome and interesting programme.